bombchus/z64-music-wiki/docs/advanced/audiobanks/building-audiobanks.md

     - `zz zz zz zz` = Envelope pointer address

     !!! info "Unknown Value"
-        One of these unknown values is the relocation offset, however the other value is completely unknown.
+        One of these unknown values is the relocation offset, however, the other value is completely unknown.

 ## Audiobank Envelopes